syedsalehdev/syedsalehdev/README.md

 ---

-## Baseball Analytics — Virginia Tech Baseball
+## Data Analyst — Virginia Tech Baseball

 I was selected to join the Virginia Tech Baseball Analytics staff as a Student Data Analyst for the upcoming 2026-2027 season.
 In this role I'll be supporting the team's use of TrackMan and in-game data to inform player development and opponent preparation.